allanrolli/desafiobossa/README.md

 ### MongoDB config

 You have to create an account in [MongoDB](https://www.mongodb.com/), after logged, create a free cluster, click in Collections and Create Database.
-Return in your cluster click in "connect" and in "Connect your application", copy the string and create a .env file inside the directory with a variable MONGO_URL=<<your_copy_string>>
+Return in your cluster click in "connect" and in "Connect your application", copy the string and create a .env and a .env.test file inside the directory with a variable MONGO_URL=<<your_copy_string>>

 ```bash
 # Run the app in Development Environment